By Zahir Ebrahim | Project Humanbeingsfirst.org

 Why has the Imam's own “gum” not become the common “gum” and shared ethos of his own steadfast adherents among both the “khawas” and the “awam” throughout history?

-Had that been so, there would indeed have been Karbala every place and Ashura every day as per Imam Sadiq's explanation of the import of Karbala: “Qullo yomin Ashura, Qullo Ardin Karbala.”
+Had that been so, there would indeed have been Karbala every place and Ashura every day, as per the Imams of the Ahlul Bayt's explanation of the perennial import of Karbala: “Qullo yomin Ashura, Qullo Ardin Karbala.”

 Whereas, what has actually transpired is that the followers of Ahlul Bayt, worldwide, mainly only remember the Karbala of 61 A.H.
 They offer their sorrows and laments to the Imam for what happened to his family.
 And after having paid their full respects for ten days to the noble family of the Prophet of Islam, and having said their “al-widas” (goodbyes) and their “see you next year if life remaining”, return home to business as usual.
 The poignant pithy saying of the sixth Imam of the Ahlul Bayt has become relegated to mere poetry, elegies, posters, and fine art tee-shirts.